programminghistorian/jekyll/lessons/normalizing-data.md

 Like we said before, Python makes it easy to do a lot with very little code!

-At this point, we might look through a number of other Old Bailey Online entries and a wide range of other potential sources to make sure that there aren’t other special characters that are going to cause problems later.
-We might also try to anticipate situations where we don’t want to get rid of punctuation (e.g., distinguishing monetary amounts like “\$1629″ or “£1295″ from dates, or recognizing that “1629-40″ has a different meaning than “1629 40″.)
+At this point, we might look through a number of other *Old Bailey Online* entries and a wide range of other potential sources to make sure that there aren’t other special characters that are going to cause problems later.
+We might also try to anticipate situations where we don’t want to get rid of punctuation (e.g., distinguishing monetary amounts like “\$1629” or “£1295” from dates, or recognizing that “1629-40” has a different meaning than “1629 40”.)
 This is what professional programmers get paid to do: try to think of everything that might go wrong and deal with it in advance.